console-social-app/console-client/README.md

 clean working directory, then you can run `npm run deploy` and wait to see if it runs successfully.

-## About

-This template is derived from GA Boston's [react-template](https://git.generalassemb.ly/ga-wdi-boston/react-template).
-Most of the development dependencies, such as linters, SCSS compiler, Webpack config, NPM scripts, etc in this repo come from there.

-It includes all the components and routes needed to sign up, sign in, change passwords, and sign out of an API built with either template linked above, with no need for modification.

-**NOTE**: You should customize the included components to suit you app!
-They're provided as a guide and a bare minimum of functionality and style.
-Consider changing the provided SCSS styles, modifying the auth code, improving the flash messages, etc.

 ## Structure